lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 The Symbols section comes first.
 It is delimited by .symbols and .end-symbols section markers.
 The second section is the data section which is delimited by .data and .end-data section markers.
-The third and final section is the program section which consists of everything after the .end-data section marker.
+The third and final section is the program section which is delimited by .program and .end-program section markers.

 Section markers: